crawl/crawl/crawl-ref/source/dat/mons/README.md

   (god-type.h ➡ god_type)
 - habitat (string): The monster's native terrain type.
 Defaults to "land".
   (mon-enum.h ➡ habitat_type)
-- ✨has_corpse✨ (bool): Whether the monster leaves a corpse behind on death.
+- has_corpse (bool): Whether the monster leaves a corpse behind on death.
   Defaults to false.
 - ✨hd✨ (int): The monster's 'hit dice', or level.
 Affects many small things.
-- holiness (string): The grand category to which the monster belongs.
+- holiness (list of strings): The grand categories to which the monster belongs.
   Defaults to "natural".
   (mon-holy-type.h ➡ mon_holy_type_flags).
 - ✨hp_10x✨ (int): Ten times the monster's average hit points.
 (That is, a